time_bucket function is similar to the standard PostgreSQL

-It allows for arbitrary time intervals instead of the second, minute, hour, etc.
+date_bin, it allows for arbitrary time intervals of months or

 |INTERVAL||A PostgreSQL time interval for how long each bucket is|

 If you use months as an interval for

 3 months are both valid

 1 month 1 day and

 3 months 2 weeks are not.

 |TEXT||The timezone for calculating bucket start and end times.
 Can only be used with |

 |DATE, TIMESTAMP, or TIMESTAMPTZ||Buckets are aligned relative to this timestamp.
 Defaults to midnight on January 3, 2000, for buckets that don't include a month or year interval, and to midnight on January 1, 2000, for month, year, and century buckets.|

 |INTERVAL||The time interval to offset all time buckets by.
 A positive value shifts bucket start and end times later.
 A negative value shifts bucket start and end times earlier. |